Thandeka93/greetings/mynotes.md

 SUMMARY: Using JSON.stringify() and JSON.parse() together, you can convert JavaScript objects to JSON strings and then parse those strings back into JavaScript objects as needed.

+TIMEOUT [HowDoesItWork]

+Definition and Usage
+The setTimeout() method calls a function after a number of milliseconds.

+1 second = 1000 milliseconds.

+Notes
+The setTimeout() is executed only once.

+If you need repeated executions, use setInterval() instead.

+Use the clearTimeout() method to prevent the function from starting.

+To clear a timeout, use the id returned from setTimeout():

+myTimeout = setTimeout(function, milliseconds);
+Then you can to stop the execution by calling clearTimeout():

+clearTimeout(myTimeout);
+See Also:
+The clearTimeout() Method

+The setInterval() Method

+The clearInterval() Method

+Syntax
+setTimeout(function, milliseconds, param1, param2, ...)
+Parameters
+Parameter	Description
+function	Required.
+The function to execute.
+milliseconds	Optional.
+Number of milliseconds to wait before executing.
+Default value is 0.
+param1,
+param2,
+...
+Optional.
+Parameters to pass to the function.
+Not supported in IE9 and earlier.
+Return Value
+Type	Description
+A number	The id of the timer.
+Use this id with clearTimeout(id) to cancel the timer.

+More Examples
+Display an alert box after 3 seconds (3000 milliseconds):

+let timeout;

+function myFunction() {
+  timeout = setTimeout(alertFunc, 3000);
+}

+function alertFunc() {
+  alert("Hello!");
+}

+Open a new window and close the window after three seconds (3000 milliseconds):

+const myWindow = window.open("", "", "width=200, height=100");
+setTimeout(function() {myWindow.close()}, 3000);

+However, if you use an anonymous function, it will work in all browsers:

+setTimeout(function() {myFunc("param1", "param2")}, 2000);